the-saif-zone/whisper-transcription-pipeline/README.md

 **Download Whisper Models**

-Download the required model files from the whisper.cpp releases page and place them in:
+Download the required model files from the whisper.cpp releases page, then save them locally in the folder below:

 ```text
 ~/whisper_models/